David R. Koepsell, J.D./Ph.D.

 Intellectual Background

-My work begins from a dissatisfaction with approaches to law and ethics that treat norms as abstract prescriptions or purely linguistic artifacts.
-Instead, I approach legal and moral systems as structured realities: systems of roles, obligations, permissions, and powers sustained by social recognition and institutional support.
+My work begins from dissatisfaction with approaches that treat law and ethics as purely linguistic or normative abstractions.
+Instead, I approach legal and moral systems as structured realities composed of roles, obligations, permissions, powers, and failures sustained by institutional recognition.

 A recurring theme across my work is contradiction not as a logical error but as a structural condition.
-Legal systems fail when recognitions misalign, authorities overreach, permissions conflict, or obligations lack correlates.
-These failures accumulate as structural contradiction debt, requiring institutional repair to restore coherence.
+Legal systems fail when recognitions misalign, authorities overreach, or obligations lack correlates, producing structural contradiction debt that demands repair.

 Education